ganyuke/go-mine-stats/README.md

   * `port`: The port the API will listen on.

 * `polling`:
+  * `enabled`: Controls whether polling will occur.
+Set to false if you wish to just serve existing statistics from the database.
   * `polling_speed`: How often (in minutes) the program should check player statistics files for changes.
 Recommend keeping this relatively high, as the database will store every change made to a statistic as a new row.
   * `invert_blacklist`: Turn the blacklist into a whitelist.
   * `blacklist`: UUIDs whose statistics stop being scanned into the database. **Note:** This will NOT remove player data already scanned inside the database.